Rama Lakshamana Temple, Baradia

-The Rama Lakshamana Temples or Samba Lakshamana Temples are the late 12th century twin Hindu temples in Baradia, a village in Okhamandal region of Devbhoomi Dwarka district, Gujarat, India.
+The Rama Lakshamana Temples or Samba Lakshamana Temples is the late 12th century twin Hindu temples in Baradia, a village in Okhamandal region of Devbhoomi Dwarka district, Gujarat, India.
 Baradia is about five km southeast of Dwarka.
 There are some temples near the coast within the limits of the village.

 History

 These temples were built in late 12th century during the reign of Bhima II of Chaulukya dynasty in Gujarat.
 These are the earliest extant Vaishnava temples in Gujarat.
 These temples are declared the Monuments of National Importance (N-GJ-125) and maintained by the Archaeological Survey of India.